disclosure: we were offered a complimentary stay and breakfast in exchange for an honest review

-The apartment itself compromises a main living room with fold out sofa bed with kitchen area, separate bathroom with bath and overbath shower and a double bedroom.
+The apartment itself compromises the main living room with a fold-out sofa bed with a kitchen area, a separate bathroom with bath and over-bath shower and a double bedroom.

 The kitchen area is well equipped and even things little washing up liquid, dishwasher tablets and oven gloves are included.
 We’re on a really tight budget at the moment so the idea of being able to cook our own evening meal and make a picnic lunch was a really appealing part of an overnight family stay with Aparthotel Adagio Brentford for us.
 There is a coffee machine with pods, as well as both normal and herbal teabags and some milk pods in the fridge.

 The living room part of the room includes a large dining table as well as the sofa bed which had been made up for us.
 There’s also a large TV and access to the balcony area with another small seating area.
 My son soon commandeered the table and made himself at home.

 The double bedroom is along the corridor from the main living area and has access to the balcony, hanging space with hangers, TV, radio and a hairdryer.

 As for the bathroom, there was a bath, overhead shower and separate hose shower head which is great with kids and for people like myself who don’t like to stand right under a fixed shower head.
 There is also complimentary shower gel, shampoo, conditioner and handwash available.
 Our bathroom had a faulty cabinet door, but as it wasn’t going to effect our stay in any way we didn’t mention it until we checked out.